 A team of Oxford and Cambridge researchers is the latest to join a chorus of voices sounding the alarm on a new attack vector named Intra-Library Collusion (ILC) that could make identifying Android malware much harder in the upcoming future.

-Today's deal is for a course bundle with over 30 hours of content to prepare you for the Cisco Certified Network Associate (CCNA) Exam.
-This bundle is normally priced at $405, but has been discounted 90% to $39 as part of this deal.
-This bundle comes with a 15 day satisfaction guarantee or get a full refund.
+Today's deal is for 50 hours of training for the prep course for the CompTIA A+ (220-901 and 220-902), CompTIA Network+ (N10-006), and the CompTIA Security+ (SY0-401) exams.
+This course is normally priced at $2,195, but has been discounted 98% to $39 as part of this deal.
+This bundle comes with a 15 day satisfaction guarantee.

 The recent wave of ransom attacks on MongoDB databases happened because database owners forgot to set passwords on their administrator accounts, according to Davi Ottenheimer, Senior Director of Product Security at MongoDB, Inc.